IDS Inc forge strategic partnership with NEAR Protocol to boost Bharat Blockchain Network - www.lokmattimes.com

 IDS Inc forge strategic partnership with NEAR Protocol to boost Bharat Blockchain Network

+Aravind Voruganti and Sunil Yadavalli from IDS exchanging MoU with Arpit Sharma, MD-NEAR, in the esteemed presence of Chandrashekar ...

+Aravind Voruganti and Sunil Yadavalli from IDS exchanging MoU with Arpit Sharma, MD-NEAR, in the esteemed presence of Chandrashekar Buddha, CCO AICTE

-New Delhi [India], December 15: In a momentous collaboration, Information Data Systems Inc. and NEAR Protocol are teaming to further strengthen the Bharat Blockchain Network into a position of leadership in the Web 3.0 space.
+New Delhi [India], December 16: In a momentous collaboration, Information Data Systems Inc. and NEAR Protocol are teaming up to further strengthen the Bharat Blockchain Network into a position of leadership in the Web 3.0 space.

 The NEAR Protocol is a shared, proof-of-stake, layer-one blockchain that is simple to use, secure and scalable.